 Report: Men Twice as Likely as Women to Buy Counterfeits

 Recent studies by the United Kingdom Intellectual Property Office (UKIPO) revealed a striking trend.
+Men are twice as many male as female participants purchase counterfeit goods,

 Men Twice as Likely as Women to Buy Counterfeits